karansaptarshi/Podcastify2/README.md

 # Podcastly

 Listen to any book as a podcast conversation.
+ Note: The backend may have a cold-start delay because I need to renew it.
+If generation fails the first time, try generating it again.
 For the easiest experience, go to [podcastify2.pages.dev](https://podcastify2.pages.dev).

 ## What It Does